jezzsantos/saastack/README.md

 * B2B or B2C Multitenancy, you choose
 * Extensibility for all integrations with any 3rd party provider (e.g., Stripe, Twilio, LaunchDarkly, etc.) - because you want to start cheaply, and change over time as your new business changes and grows.

-> The fundamental design principle behind this particular combination of architectural styles is to maximize change since it is change that you need to make efficient to succeed in SaaS startups.
+> The fundamental design principles behind this particular combination of architectural styles is to maximize change since it is change that you need to make efficient to succeed in SaaS startups.
 It is the cost of change in software that determines the cost of designing and building software in the long run.
+Minimizing that cost, and keeping it low, is key for any new product tech business's survival.

 This starter template gives you most of the things all SaaS products will need from day one while maximizing your ability to evolve the specific behaviors and infrastructure components of your specific product - for the long run (i.e., over the course of the next 1-5 years).